ghuseyin/deitelCspecialsections/README.md

-# deitelcspecialsecs
+# Special Section Solutions for Deitel's "C How to Program" Book
-Special Section Solutions for Deitel's C How to Program Book Solutions to other questions will be uploaded.
+Solutions to other questions will be uploaded.